berkeley-abc/abc/README.md

 # LSV-PA
 This is a repository to host programming assignments of the course **Logic Synthesis and Verification** at National Taiwan University.
-It is a forked copy of the repository [ABC](https://github.com/berkeley-abc/abc) from UC Berkeley.
+It is forked from the repository [ABC](https://github.com/berkeley-abc/abc) of UC Berkeley.

 ## Assignments
 ### PA1
+Tentative topic: Unateness checking of local nodes

 Deadline: TBD

 ### PA2
+Tentative topic: Unateness checking of global PI/PO

 Deadline: TBD

 ## Participants